shupx/swarm_sync_sim/README.en.md

 #### Sim Clock

 A simulation clock is designed to govern the simulation time for all ROS nodes and publish `/clock`.
-Every ROS nodes that register to the sim_clock and request time updates when they sleeps.
-The sim_clock is designed to synchronize the time (lock steps) for all nodes by updating the clock time only if all the clients have new time updating requests.
+Every ROS nodes register to the sim_clock and request time updates when they sleeps.
+The sim_clock is designed to synchronize the time (lock steps) for all nodes by updating the clock time only if all clients have new time updating requests.
 To realize this synchronized clock mechanism, these steps must be followed:

 ##### 1. Clock side